Programmers Guide

 • A computer running MacOS or Linux (Windows support is not currently supported);

-• A Raspberry Pico board with a USB/UART connector (typically part of a development board);
+• A board with a Raspberry Pi RP2 soc such as Raspberry Pi Pico or Pico W or Pico 2, with a USB connector (typically part of a development board);

-• A USB cable capable of connecting the Raspberry Pico module or board to your development machine (laptop or PC);
+• A USB cable capable of connecting the module or board to your development machine (laptop or PC);

 • (Optional, but recommended) A serial console program, such as minicom or screen, so that you can view console output from your AtomVM application.